Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Georgia vs. Auburn College Football Odds, Plays and Insights

-The No. 2 Georgia Bulldogs (5-0, 0-0 SEC) and the eighth-ranked scoring offense will square off against the No. 18 Auburn Tigers (4-1, 0-0 SEC) and the 16th-ranked scoring defense on Saturday, October 9, 2021.
-The Bulldogs are heavily favored by 15.5 points in the outing.
-The game has an over/under of 46.5 points.
+The No. 2 Georgia Bulldogs (5-0, 0-0 SEC) are heavy, 15-point favorites on the road at Jordan-Hare Stadium against the No. 18 Auburn Tigers (4-1, 0-0 SEC) on Saturday, October 9, 2021.
+Both teams have strong rush defenses, with the Bulldogs fifth against the run in the nation, and the Tigers 11th defending the running game.
+The game has a point total of 46.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.